 - Avoid bruised pumpkins and look for a smooth surface if you’re carving.

-- 1 How do you pick a pumpkin that will last?
+- 1 How do you pick out a good pumpkin to eat?

-- 3 Can you pick a pumpkin too early?
+- 3 How do you pick a pumpkin that will last?

 - 5 How do you pick a green pumpkin?